Written by Roger Morelli

-Looking for a plantar fasciitis remedy?
+Looking for a plantar fasciitis remedy in Brisbane?
 WE can help.

 Plantar Fasciitis (also known as Plantar Fasciopathy) is an overuse injury caused by continual overstretching of the Plantar Fascia – a tendonous attachment beneath the foot.